-Targets Strategies Success Criteria Methods of Evaluation Time Scale People in Charge Resources Required 2.1 To nurture students' positive values and attitudes towards self and life in a progressive approach 2.1.1 To promote a growth mindset for students' self-improvement Promoting a growth mindset becomes intrinsic in multiple facets of school life Promoting a growth mindset in the class time &amp; Weekly Assembly in regular timetable Most students complete the growth mindset forms in the Student Handbook seriously Over 65% of students agree that they know how to set learning goals for themselves Over 65% of students show attitudes and efforts to improve themselves, e.g. by reviewing their learning based on Scrutiny of annual plans &amp; reports of subjects and committees Class teacher report Random check of the Student Handbook APASO and SHS • Whole year Subjects and committees heads CBC Class teachers Form mentors and form teachers Budget for inviting speakers and workshop facilitators where applicable their test/exam results and teachers' comments on their performance in assignments and in class 2.1.2 To advocate PERMA in learning & teaching Subjects and committees incorporate the promotion of Love@SPKC award in their work More than 65% of students agree that church pastors/ volunteers leading group discussions in class are helpful to their learning/ growth Over 65% of students agree that they are engaged in lessons Over 65% of students agree that the teacher creates a positive classroom atmosphere An improved self-concept is observed among students.
-Scrutiny of annual plans &amp; reports of subjects and committees Learning and teaching evaluation survey Whole year Panel heads and committee heads
+Targets Strategies Success Criteria Methods of Evaluation Time Scale People in Charge Resources Required 2.1 To nurture students' positive values and attitudes towards self and life in a progressive approach 2.1.1 To promote a growth mindset for students' self- improvement Promoting a growth mindset becomes intrinsic in multiple facets of school life Promoting a growth mindset in the class time &amp; Weekly Assembly in regular timetable Most students complete the growth mindset forms in the Student Handbook seriously Over 65% of students agree that they know how to set learning goals for themselves Over 65% of students show attitudes and efforts to improve themselves, e.g. by reviewing their learning based on Scrutiny of annual plans &amp; reports of subjects and committees Class teacher report Random check of the Student Handbook APASO and SHS • Whole year Subjects and committees heads CBC Class teachers Form mentors and form teachers Budget for inviting speakers and workshop facilitators where applicable their test/exam results and teachers' comments on their performance in assignments and in class 2.1.2 To advocate P learning & tea Scrutiny of annual plans &amp; reports of subjects and committees Learning and teaching evaluation survey APASO • Whole year • Panel heads and committee heads

-2.1.3 To promote character strengths in a whole-school approach • More than 200 minor merits will be awarded to students who have fulfilled 15 hours of participation in activities of the five categories in the Love@ SPKC Award • Minor merits records • Whole year • CBC • 70% students agree that they are aware of the Love@SPKC character strengths through the Weekly Assembly & Christian education activities(Gospel Week, Friday Worship/Class Fellowship) • Student Growth survey • CEC
+2.1.3 To promote character strengths in a whole-school approach • More than 200 minor merits will be awarded to students who have fulfilled 15 hours of participation in activities of the five categories in the Love@ SPKC Award • Minor merits records • Whole year • CBC 70% students agree that they are aware of the Love@SPKC character strengths through the Weekly Assembly &amp; Christian education activities(Gospel Week, Friday Worship/Class Fellowship) • Student Growth survey • CEC

-Targets Strategies Success Criteria Methods of Evaluation Time Scale People in Charge Resources Required 2.2 To cultivate in students a sense of belonging to the school and to develop positive relationships with others 2.2.1 To reinforce positive thinking by encouraging students to serve the school and society Serving positions in various areas in the school are offered to students (e.g. class representatives, prefects, librarians, student ambassadors &amp; house &amp; Student Union committee members) Training will be arranged to student leaders to develop a supportive and respectful learning atmosphere at school 90% of \$1-\$5 students fulfill the 3 -hours requirement of school and community service More application and awardees of the Award of Serving Heart in 2022-23 than 2021-22 SLA records of student leaders Love@SPKC Award record Whole year Panel heads and committee heads SLA Budget for the fees involved in training student leaders and organizing events in collaboration with NGOs, charitable organizations, welfare groups and churches
+Targets Strategies Success Criteria Methods of Evaluation Time Scale People in Charge Resources Required 2.2 To cultivate in students a sense of belonging to the school and to develop positive relationships with others 2.2.1 To reinforce positive thinking by encouraging students to serve the school and society Serving positions in various areas in the school are offered to students (e.g. class representatives, prefects, librarians, student ambassadors &amp; house &amp; Student Union committee members) Training will be arranged to student leaders to develop a supportive and respectful learning atmosphere at school 90% of S1-S5 students fulfill the 3 -hours requirement of school and community service More application and awardees of the Award of Serving Heart in 2022-23 than 2021-22 SLA records of student leaders Love@SPKC Award record • Whole year Panel heads and committee heads SLA CBC • Budget for the fees involved in training student leaders and organizing events in collaboration with NGOs, charitable organizations, welfare groups and churches